lordsharks/academic/content/workshop/rmarkdown.md

 +++

 An introduction to R Markdown via RStudio, with a focus on introducing literate programming to newer R users via R Notebooks.
 The three main topics covered are the Markdown syntax, the YAML header, and writing code chunks.
 Both interactive and static R Markdown documents and outputs are discussed.

+We briefly make use of an external files during the workshop.
+You can download that CSV file [here](/files/rmarkdown/test.csv).